From tax secrecy to transparency

 What has belonged to Switzerland for decades, like mountains and chocolate, namely the very great reluctance of the tax authorities towards foreign requests for information, is undergoing a reversal with the ratification of the Administrative Assistance Convention.
 In future, Switzerland will make tax data of internationally active corporations and individuals available to foreign tax authorities to a large extent.

 Internationally active companies and private individuals with cross-border activities must be aware that tax and financial data will be exchanged with other countries in the future.
-In order to ensure that this new tax transparency allows the taxpayers, the companies and private individuals concerned must already prepare themselves today and ensure that the tax and financial relationships can be documented and documented without gaps.
+To ensure that taxpayers do not suffer any disadvantages as a result of this new tax transparency, the companies and individuals concerned must prepare for this today and ensure that existing tax and financial relationships in Switzerland can be fully documented and substantiated.